-SB 168 (Sen. Larry Walker) - allows Georgia corporations to hold shareholder meetings virtually, even after the Governor’s emergency powers are lifted.
-AWAITING GOVERNOR’S SIGNATURE
+SB 168 (Sen. Larry Walker) - allows Georgia business corporations to hold shareholder meetings virtually, even after the Governor’s emergency powers are lifted.
+SIGNED INTO LAW

 SB 169 (Sen. Larry Walker) - allows construction surety bonds to be transacted remotely rather than in-person using an electronic signature and corporate seal.
-AWAITING GOVERNOR’S SIGNATURE
+SIGNED INTO LAW

 HB 98 (Rep. Eddie Lumsden) - allows public meetings to be held virtually, even after the Governor’s emergency.
-AWAITING GOVERNOR’S SIGNATURE
+SIGNED INTO LAW

 SB 236 (Sen. Matt Brass) - allows sealed mixed drinks to be sold by restaurants for off-premises consumption.
-AWAITING GOVERNOR’S SIGNATURE
+SIGNED INTO LAW

-HB 306 (Rep. Stan Gunter) - allows Georgia corporations to hold shareholder meetings virtually, even after the Governor’s emergency powers are lifted.
-AWAITING GOVERNOR’S SIGNATURE
+HB 306 (Rep. Stan Gunter) - allows Georgia business corporations and nonprofit corporations to hold shareholder meetings virtually, even after the Governor’s emergency powers are lifted.
+SIGNED INTO LAW

 HB 334 (Rep. Joseph Gullett) - authorizes the use of online notary services.
 DID NOT CROSS

 HB 553 (Rep. Stan Gunter) - allows witnesses in legal proceedings to participate virtually.
 DID NOT CROSS